 Sign Up

-You comply with receive occasional updates and special offers for The New York Times’s services and products.
+You comply with occasional updates and special offers for The New York Times’s services and products.

 SEE SAMPLE PRIVACY POLICY OPT-OUT OR CONTACT US ANYTIME

-Out of the loads of responses they acquired, Mr. Reece and Mr. Danforth recruited a total of 166 human beings, 71 of whom had records of despair.
-They accumulated nearly 44,000 pix in all.
-The researchers then used a software program to research each image’s hue, coloration saturation, and brightness, in addition to the number of faces it contained.
-They also gathered records about the wide variety of posts according to person and the variety of remarks and likes on each submits.
+Out of the loads of responses they acquired, Mr. Reece and Mr. Danforth recruited 166 human beings, 71 of whom had records of despair.
+They accumulated nearly 44,000 pixels in all.
+The researchers then used a software program to research each image’s hue, coloration saturation, bbrightness, andnumber of faces it contained.
+They also gathered records about the wide variety of posts according to person and the type of remarks and likes on each submission.

-Using gadget-getting-to-know the gear, Mr. Reece and Mr. Danforth determined that the more comments a post obtained, the much more likely it turned into to have been published through a depressed player.
+Using gadget-getting-to-know, Mr. Reece and Mr. Danforth determined that the more comments a post obtained, the more likely it became to have been published through a depressed player.
 The contrary was authentic for likes.
-And depressed customers tended to put up greater frequently, they determined.
+And depressed customers tended to put up more frequently, they determined.

-“We reveal an awesome deal approximately our behavior with our activities,” Mr. Danforth said, “and we’re loads more predictable than we’d want to think all know that women’s health issues are always considered something significant, as they have to give birth and maintain their health.
+“We reveal an awesome deal approximately our behavior with our activities,” Mr. Danforth said, “and we’re loads more predictable than we’d want to think.
+All know that women’s health issues are always considered significant, as they must give birth and maintain their health.
 But, when it comes to men’s health, people are not much interested in it.
-Don’t think that it doesn’t matter, as it matters equally as to women’s health.
-Men are no doubt very different from the woman, which means that their needs are also different when maintaining better health.
-Diet and exercise both matter a lot for keeping a man healthy throughout his life, making him fit in his older years.
+Don’t think that it doesn’t matter, as it matters equally to women’s health.
+Men are undoubtedly very different from women, which means that their needs are also different when maintaining better health.
+Diet and exercise matter a lot for keeping a man healthy throughout his life, making him fit in his older years.

 1. Oysters

-I am sure that many of you are shocked by this, but know that health experts have made this food item must if you are willing to have a very healthy sex life.
+I am sure many of you are shocked by this, but know that health experts have made this food item a a must if you are willing to have a healthy sex life.
 They are filled with antioxidants and zinc that will help you stay energetic throughout the day.
 Zinc is an essential nutrient that helps your body to repair dead cells and produce DNA.

 2. Bananas

-You can surely go bananas over bananas!
-They are the best source for quick energy and are extremely rich in potassium which helps in regulating a normal heartbeat and blood pressure.
-Diets that are normally rich in potassium and magnesium will help to reduce your chances of heart stroke.
-Eating bananas also aid your immune system.
-Ensure that you add bananas to your diet; not only can they satisfy your craving for a sweet thing, but they will also provide you with tons of benefits.
+You can surely go wild over bananas!
+They are the best source of quick energy and are extremely rich in potassium, which helps regulate heartbeat and blood pressure.
+Diets normally rich in potassium and magnesium will help reduce your chances of heart stroke.
+Eating bananas also aids your immune system.
+Ensure that you add bananas to your diet; they satisfy your craving for a sweet thing and will also provide you with tons of benefits.

 3. Fatty

-I am sure that you may not have heard about it somewhere else, but keep in mind that healthy fat and omega-3 fatty acids are the most required nutrients by the body.
-They can help increase the health of your heart, lower down your risks of strokes and prostate cancer.
+I am sure you may not have heard about it somewhere else, but keep in mind that healthy fat and omega-3 fatty acids are the most required nutrients by the body.
+They can help increase your heart’s health and lower your strokes and prostate cancer risks.
 You can choose from salmon, tuna, sardines, and herring according to your taste.
 It is recommended that you should eat fish twice a week for the best health benefits.